The Meat Smoking

 for this.
 I run a remote temperature probe inside and monitor the temperature,

 tweaking the thermostat when necessary.
-The temperature is important; too
+The temperature is important;

-low (below 36F) and the curing action will cease, too high (above 40F) and
+low (below 36F) and the curing action will cease, too high (above 40F)

 the meat will begin to spoil.
-I also cut the pork belly in two and cure it
+I also cut the pork belly in two and cure

 with the meat surfaces face to face and the skin on the outside.
 It helps